microsoft/DeepSpeed/docs/_posts/2020-05-28-fastest-bert-training.md

 4. Layer-norm reordering for training stability and faster convergence

 These optimizations not only benefit BERT; they are also applicable to many other transformer-based models such as RoBERTa, XLNet, and UniLM.
+Furthermore, besides the improvements mentioned for pretraining, DeepSpeed achieves up to 1.5x speedups for the downstream tasks, such as the fine-tuning for Bing-BERT Squad.

-## Overview of Performance Results
+## Performance Results for BERT Pretraining

 Compared to SOTA, DeepSpeed significantly improves single GPU performance for transformer-based model like BERT.
 Figure 1 shows the single GPU throughput of